wilsonmantilla/Wireshark-Traffic-Analysis/README.md

 <h1>Network Traffic Analysis in Wireshark</h1>

 <h2>Description</h2>
 Open a packet capture file using Wireshark, examine packet information, and apply display filters to analyze network traffic.
+This project was part of the Google Cybersecurity Professional Certification.
 <br />
 <br />
 <h2>Task 1.
 Explore data with Wireshark</h2>